Duke vs. Arizona College Basketball Predictions & Picks - November 10

 Arizona Performance Insights

-- Arizona allowed 71.1 points per game last year (211th-ranked in college basketball), but it really thrived offensively, putting up 81.9 points per contest (fifth-best).
+- Arizona surrendered 71.1 points per game last year (211th-ranked in college basketball), but it really thrived offensively, scoring 81.9 points per game (fifth-best).

-- The Wildcats allowed 30.5 boards per game last season (135th-ranked in college basketball), but they shined by pulling down 36.1 rebounds per game (12th-best).
+- The Wildcats ranked 12th-best in college basketball by grabbing 36.1 rebounds per game.
+In terms of rebounds allowed, they ranked 135th in college basketball (30.5 allowed per contest).

-- Arizona was one of the top teams in college basketball in terms of assists, as it collected 18.9 per game (second-best in college basketball).
+- Arizona was one of the top teams in college basketball in terms of assists, as it delivered 18.9 per game (second-best in college basketball).

-- Last season the Wildcats committed 13.1 turnovers per game (294th-ranked in college basketball) and forced 11.7 turnovers per contest (195th-ranked).
+- With 13.1 turnovers per game, the Wildcats ranked 294th in the country.
+They forced 11.7 turnovers per contest, which ranked 195th in college basketball.

-- With a 37.8% three-point percentage last year, the Wildcats ranked 20th-best in the nation.
-They ranked 66th in college basketball by making 8.4 three-pointers per contest.
+- With a 37.8% three-point percentage last year, the Wildcats were 20th-best in the nation.
+They ranked 66th in college basketball by making 8.4 treys per contest.

-- With 7.9 treys conceded per game, Arizona was 263rd in college basketball.
-It gave up a 32.3% shooting percentage from three-point land, which ranked 88th in college basketball.
+- Last season Arizona allowed 7.9 threes per game (263rd-ranked in college basketball) and allowed opposing teams to shoot 32.3% (88th-ranked) from downtown.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.